jmcouffin/Issues-fetcher-ACC-Autodesk/README.md

 ## Usage for the common people

+### Option 1: Desktop Application (Tkinter)
-1. Run the application: `python script.py` OR Run the .bat file
+1. Run the application: `python script.py` OR Run the `run.bat` file
 2. Click "Authenticate" (browser will open)
 3. Select hub and project from dropdowns
 4. Apply filters if needed
 5. Click "Fetch Issues"
 6. Export results using CSV or Excel buttons

+### Option 2: Web Application (Streamlit)
+1. Run the application: `streamlit run streamlit_app.py` OR Run the `run_streamlit.bat` file
+2. Open your browser to `http://localhost:8501`
+3. Click "Authenticate" in the sidebar (browser will open)
+4. Select hub and project from dropdowns
+5. Apply filters if needed
+6. Click "Fetch Issues"
+7. Download results using CSV or Excel buttons